L3SP1NK/Telebash/README.md

 4).
 Create a telegram_token.txt file inside the "config" directory with: TELEGRAM_TOKEN="<your token>".

 5).
-Create a telegram_group-id.txt file inside the "config" directory with: GROUP_ID="<your token>".
+Create a telegram_group-id.txt file inside the "config" directory with: CHAT_ID="<your chat id>".

 Information on the Telegram API here -> https://core.telegram.org/bots/api